dotnet/AspNetCore.Docs/aspnetcore/includes/combine-di.md

 ## Combining service collection

-Consider the following `ConfigureServices` that contains four service collections:
+Consider the following `ConfigureServices` that contains several service collections:

 [!code-csharp[](~/fundamentals/configuration/index/samples/3.x/ConfigSample/Startup2.cs?name=snippet)]

-Related groups of registrations can be moved to call that creates an extension method to register services.
-For example, the configuration services are added to the class:
+Related groups of registrations can be moved to an extension method to register services.
+For example, the configuration services are added to the following class:

 [!code-csharp[](~/fundamentals/configuration/index/samples/3.x/ConfigSample/Options/MyConfgServiceCollectionExtensions.cs)]